Fascinating Facts About Octavia E. Butler

-Octavia Estelle Butler (1947 – 2006) was a pioneering African-American female author of science fiction.
-She broke through at a time when the genre was male-dominated.
-Here we’ll delve into some lesser-known facts about Octavia E. Butler.
+As a Black woman science fiction writer, Octavia E. Butler (1947 – 2006) blazed a trail when she broke through the then-white male-dominated genre.
+Here we’ll delve into some fascinating facts about Octavia E. Butler.

-After publishing some short stories, Butler’s first novel was Patternmaster (1976).
+It wasn’t easy to break into publishing, but after publishing some short stories, Octavia’s first novel was Patternmaster (1976).
 It was the first in what would become a four-volume series.
 Central to these novels are Patternists, people with telepathic powers.

 Kindred (1979) was the book that put her on the literary map, though, as more in the genre of speculative fiction than sci-fi, it stood apart from her other works.
 It tells of a contemporary African-American woman who travels back in time to save an ancestor who happens to be a white slave owner.
 By saving him in his time, she ensures her own survival in the future.